 Accessories and Chassis Ground

 Notice the chassis ground in the illustration above.
-The vehicle has a large 4 gauge negative cable but also a smaller gauge wire bolted to the chassis.
-This smaller wire is the return path for the vehicles accessories.
+The vehicle has a large four-gauge negative cable, and a smaller gauge wire bolted to the chassis.
+This smaller wire is the return path for the vehicle's accessories.
 The larger wire is for the starter motor.
-This reminds us that many manufacturers and aftermarket installers use the chassis ground for their horns, windshield wiper motors, and other accessories.
-It’s important when troubleshooting these components to remember loose mounting may be causing resistance in the circuit.
+Many manufacturers and aftermarket installers use the chassis ground for their horns, windshield wiper motors, and other accessories.
+It's essential when troubleshooting these components to remember that loose mounting may be causing resistance in the circuit.

 Most cars have two or more horns.
-The horn in the illustration above is common.
-It’s a member of a pair of horns located behind the grill of a passenger car.
-It has one power wire and is grounded to the radiator support behind the grill by a small bolt.
-Its operation depends on a good connection to chassis ground that's not corroded or loose.
-Any looseness will result in resistance in the circuit.
+The pair of horns in the illustration above is behind the grill of a passenger car.
+It has one power wire, and its ground is a small bolt fastened to the radiator support.
+Its operation depends on a good connection to chassis ground that's not corroded or loose — any looseness results in resistance in the circuit.
 Battery voltage can be measured at the plug with a multimeter while someone pushes the horn pad.

-This is also true for so many windshield wiper motors.
-They are often grounded to the body/chassis through their mounting bolts.
-The bolt is run through a strap and fastened to the chassis by rubber bushings that hold the motor to the firewall.
-They eventually dry and compress, resulting in a poor ground connection.
-If there’s intermittent or no operation of this type of wiper motor, look for looseness and corrosion.
-It just may have resistance is its ground circuit.
+This chassis ground is prevalent in many windshield wiper motors.
+Many are grounded to the body/chassis through their mounting bolts.
+Small bolts run through rubber bushings that hold the wiper motor to the firewall.
+The bushings eventually dry and compress, resulting in a poor ground connection.
+If there's an intermittent condition or no operation of a wiper motor, look for looseness and corrosion.